zfox23/light-installer/README.md

 - [NSIS Inetc Plugin](http://nsis.sourceforge.net/Inetc_plug-in)

 ## Current "High Fidelity Express" Installer Flow
-_This section of the README is current as of **2017-06-26 1:30 PM PDT**.
+_This section of the README is current as of **2019-04-17 5:00 PM PDT**.
 It'll be updated as the installer logic matures._

-When a user runs `High Fidelity Jaws Event.exe`, the following behavior occurs:
+When a user runs `High Fidelity - WWW.exe`, the following behavior occurs:
 1. We **ask for administrator permissions** so that it can perform various operations (like reading from the registry and creating files).
-2. We **copy the Jaws Event installer EXE file to `%AppData%\High Fidelity\Jaws\High Fidelity Jaws Event.exe`, then create shortcuts to that file on the desktop and in the Start menu.
+2. We **copy the WWW installer EXE file** to `%AppData%\High Fidelity\WWW\High Fidelity - WWW.exe`, then create shortcuts to that file on the desktop and in the Start menu.
 3. We **verify that the "correct" version of High Fidelity Interface is installed** on the user's computer.
     1. We read from the registry at `HKEY_CLASSES_ROOT\hifi\DefaultIcon` to **determine the path of `interface.exe`** that the user installed most recently
         - _(FYI: `HKCR\<protocol>\shell\open\command\(Default)` is where the registry keys go that determine what to do when you click on, say, a `hifi://` or `itunes://` link)_